AntoineMeheut/Rokc-Mk2/README.md

 firewall-cmd --reload
 ```
 ### Connect to your nodes interfaces
-You should connect on root on all ur nodes for the main part of this tutoriel, you will have to create a user on the master node to install ansible.
+You should connect on root on all ur nodes.

 * master [https://192.168.148.130:9090](https://192.168.148.130:9090)
 * node1 [https://192.168.148.131:9090](https://192.168.148.131:9090)